 How to Choose the Very Best 16 Inch Bike for Your Child

-So I gave you a list of all the good bikes on the market, but how do you know which one is best for your child?
-Consider these factors, and then use the comparison chart below to help you choose.
+Below, I’ll vie you a list of all the good bikes on the market, but how do you know which one is best for YOUR child?
+Consider these factors.

 Therefore, it is really very important to measure your child before buying a bike.
 What may fit one child at 4 may not fit another until 5.